Chartability/POUR-CAF/README.md

 _This heuristic is synthesized from standards_.

-__Description__: All text (and alternative text) provided should target a reading grade level of 9 or lower.
+__Description__: All text (and alternative text) provided must target a reading grade level of 9 or lower.
 Tools may be used to automate reading level estimation.

 __Example tools or testing method__: https://hemingwayapp.com/